ssttevee/recooler/README.md

 );
 ```

+NOTE: Routes with path parameters must have `ctx` available as a prop.
+See [gotchas and workarounds](#form-actions-in-parameterized-routes).

 ### Event Handlers

 Any `hx-on:{event}` attributes with function values will be extracted and bundled into a specialized client script for each page.
 Just like form actions, this works for all components within the configured source directory (which is `src` by default), including layouts and the root component.
 These function can be expected to run on the client, as if simply added with `elem.addEventListener("event", fn)`.
 It does not have access to the hono context because it is executed on the client side, but it does have access to the element that triggered the event, as well as the event itself.